-Other common crash configurations include intersection right angle, left turn-across oncoming traffic, and off-road right.
+Other common crash configurations include intersection right angle, left turn-across oncoming traffic, and off-road right turns.
 Each of these configurations typically leads to more significant impacts, with crashes involving head-on patterns and/or left turn movements often resulting in the most severe outcomes.
-Collision types where the greatest proportion result in a fatality include head on, left turns across oncoming traffic, intersection right angle, and off-road right turn.

 A full account of collision patterns and crash configuration is presented in Figure 7 below.
-Please note, fatalities are shown in the chart but are difficult to identify given the small number compared to injuries.